SigurdJanson/seifseit/seifseit/content/english/about.md

   tabs:
   # tab item loop
   - name : "Understand"
     content : "Creating great products that people love ... it is not a simple task and it can only succeed by changing some of our ways.
 When friends of mine advocate design-driven organisations, agile organisation, or innovation-driven organisation, I tend to ask: 'what is the problem we are trying to solve?'
-Because **a goal is tool**.
-Not a solution.
+Because **a goal is a tool**, not a solution.
 Which is why we should never stop asking ourselves who we are and where our path can lead to a brighter future."

   # tab item loop
   - name : "Adapt"